bhagaskaraaaaa/sentimentanalysis/README.md

 # sentimentanalysis
-Source Code Python For Sentiment Analysis of Gojek Application Reviews Using Support Vector Machine and Naive Bayes as a comparison algorithm
+Source Code Python for Sentiment Analysis of Gojek Application Reviews using Support Vector Machine and Naive Bayes as a comparison algorithm